RPantaX/RPantaX/README.md

 I am a computer and informatics student, I am looking for my first job placement.

 I have 2 years developing java desktop and web applications.
 But in the last year I have dedicated myself to develop web applications in spring boot.
-Applying design patterns: MVC, REST API and microservices.
-I also develop the front-end part with REACT, so I know how to consume APIS.
+Applying design patterns: MVC and REST API.
+I also develop the front-end part with REACT.

 I consider that I have the necessary knowledge as a junior java developer to start with my first work experience.